altocodenl/tagaway/readme.md

 - csrf:SESSION (string): key is session, value is associated CSRF token.

-- upic:USERNAME (set): contains hashes of the pictures uploaded by an user, to check for repetition.
+- hash:USERNAME (hash): key is hash of picture uploaded (with metadata stripped), value is id of corresponding pic/vid.
+Used to check for repeated picture.

-- upic:rev:USERNAME (hash): key is hashes, value is the id of the corresponding pic/vid.
+- hashorig:USERNAME (hash): key is hash of picture uploaded (without metadata stripped), value is id of corresponding pic/vid.
+Used to check for already uploaded picture.

-- upic:USERNAME:PROVIDER (set): contains hashes of the pictures imported by an user.
+- hash:USERNAME:PROVIDER (set): contains hashes of the pictures imported by an user.
 The hashed quantity is `ID:MODIFIED_TIME`.

-- upicd:USERNAME (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files.
+- hashdel:USERNAME (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files that were deleted.
+This field is not in use yet.

+- hashorigdel:USERNAME (set): contains hashes of the pictures deleted by an user (without metadata stripped), to check for repetition when re-uploading files that were deleted.
+This field is not in use yet.

+- hashdel:USERNAME:PROVIDER (set): contains hashes of the pictures deleted by an user, to check for repetition when re-importing files that were deleted.
+The hashed quantity is `ID:MODIFIED_TIME`.
+This field is not in use yet.

 - thu:ID (string): id of the corresponding pic.